OctopusDeploy/blog/blog/2017-11/octopus-release-4-0.md

 ## Ease of use

-Octopus has always been easy to use but now it’s better than ever.
+Octopus has always been easy to use, but now it’s better than ever.
 We worked hard to make sure each page was as intuitive and consistent as possible.

 ![Octopus web portal modern look and feel](octopus-v4-modern-look.png "width=500")
-We refreshed our look to use Google's material design guidelines but we also made sure to keep things simple and retain the Octopus personality.
+We refreshed our look using Google's material design guidelines, but we also kept things simple to retain Octopus's personality.

 ![Octopus web portal filters and search](octopus-v4-filters-search.png "width=500")
-We added filters and search conrtrols throughout the user interface so you can focus on what's important to you and get your work done quickly and easily.
+We added filters and search controls throughout the user interface so that you can focus on what's important to you and get your work done quickly and easily.

 ![Octopus web portal actions](octopus-v4-actions.png "width=500")
-Octopus actions and buttons are very consistent so you shouldn't have to hunt for that save button anymore!
+Octopus actions and buttons are consistent, so you shouldn't have to hunt for that save button anymore!

 ![Octopus redesigned variable editor](octopus-v4-variable-editor.png "width=500")
-We completely [redesigned and rewrote our variable editor](/blog/2017-10/octopus-v4-variable-editor.md) so it's simpler and easier to manage large numbers of variables including full keyboard support.
+We completely [redesigned and rewrote our variable editor](/blog/2017-10/octopus-v4-variable-editor.md) so it's simpler and easier to manage large numbers of variables.
+We also included full keyboard support.

 ![Octopus redesigned deployment page](octopus-v4-deploy.png "width=500")
 We [redesigned and simplified our deployment release page](/blog/2017-11/octopus-v4-create-deployments.md) to allow you to specify when and where you want to deploy your projects as well as see a preview and customize it further.

 ## Designing for scale

 We want Octopus to be a great experience whether you’re a small team with a single instance or a large enterprise with high availability nodes!
-Some of our largest customers have thousands of projects and thousands of machienes.
-In the past, we’ve made targeted change to Octopus server to improve performance but in Octopus 4, we rethought the UI to give a better experience to customers with large installs.
+Some of our largest customers have thousands of projects and thousands of machines.
+In the past, we’ve made targeted changes to Octopus server to improve performance, but in Octopus 4, we rethought the UI to give customers with large installs a better experience.

 ![Octopus redesigned deployment page](octopus-v4-projects-scale.png "width=500")

-We updated our Project page now has a card layout and combined with the filters and fast project switcher, you access your favourite projects quickly as easily!
+The updated project page now has a card layout, and you can access your favorite projects quickly and easily using filters and the project switcher.

 ![Octopus redesigned deployment page](octopus-v4-infrastructure-scale.png "width=500")

-We [redesigned our environments page](/blog/2017-11/octopus-v4-infrastructure.md) and it's now called infrastructure to better suit its purpose and intent.
+We [redesigned our environments page](/blog/2017-11/octopus-v4-infrastructure.md) and it's now called the infrastructure page to better suit its purpose and intent.
 It's far simpler to work with hundreds or thousands of environments and deployment targets.
-The new overview page gives you a summary of your infrastructure and selecting a summary item takes you to a filter view of the relevant deployment targets.
+The new overview page gives you a summary of your infrastructure and selecting a summary item takes you to a filtered view of the relevant deployment targets.

 ## Breaking changes